AkshayDevkate/gitcommand/Documentation/README.md

 Cd SWORDS-UP

-First make sure that you are in analyse_prachi branch Using git branch to check if you are on analyse prachi branch Or
-Git checkout analyse prachi

 Copy and paste the following command find . -name .DS_Store -print0 | xargs -0 git rm -f --ignore-unmatch